 - Open-University has different chapters about German in its language department.
 These are not only dedicated to one topic, but also very comprehensive and help to train listening, speaking, reading and writing.
 This link leads you to the chapter about the topic eating and drinking (ordering in a restaurant).

 - The University of Cambridge offers text and audio examples for some basic conversation topics.
 Therefore this is especially helpful for you, if you are just beginning your adventure of studying German.
-Here is a second Link by the same university, but with different topics.

 - Expressions and small phrases for the German day to day life, including the English counterpart, can be found at Loecsen.

 - On the page of Hueber you will find 6 chapters, each with 10 comprehensive lectures and exercises to improve your knowledge of the German language considering job and work life.
 Conversation topics and words as well as phrases, helping you with a possible search for a job.